aczid/ru_crypto_engineering/README.md

 Please consider yourself warned if you do choose to do so, because **we invite anybody to break our implementations and/or suggest improvements.**

-Obviously we can't stop you from using the software and we would most likely be interested to hear of any such use.

 License
 =======